nolan-h-hamilton/Consenrich/docs/source/examples.rst

 For a qualitative, biologically-motivated check, we evaluate results over `PRRC1` in light of `Figure 3A in (Andersson et al., 2009) <https://genome.cshlp.org/content/19/10/1732>`_: *H3K36me3 signal is overrepresented at internal exons with respect to succeeding introns.*

 * Note that we are using colonic mucosal tissue samples, whereas Andersson et al. used CD4+ T cells.
-Nonetheless, PRRC1 is consistently expressed in colonic mucosa, and we can expect at least a loose concordance in H3K36me3 enrichment patterns.
+Nonetheless, PRRC1 is consistently expressed in colonic mucosa, and we can expect a loose concordance in H3K36me3 enrichment patterns.

 .. image:: ../benchmarks/H3K36me3/images/H3K36me3PRRC1.png
     :alt: H3K36me3 Intron-Exon